Yes. This is our burial place. Only one place left.

 This young Sheidak came with the Russians and immediately began to introduce a new regime.

 It was he, who arranged the punishment of our teacher.
 The teacher was a Polish nationalist and always talked against the Jews and Bolsheviks.
 But to send him because of it to Siberia?!

 These rich Jews were also afraid of Russians.

 There was one particular.
 His name was Katz.
 Very rich.
 He owned a freight company.

 He had even bought an old manor house, where he kept all his coachmen with their families.

 It was quite a story with his guard job.
 Once he took and ate a single cucumber from a cart and one of the Russian saw it.
-They have immediately accused him of stealing of state property and jailed.
+They have immediately accused him of stealing the state property and jailed him.

 A warden came and they made a public trial.
 Everyone in the village got an order to come and see the trial.
 The prosecutor shouted, "Because of such villains all Soviet country suffers!".